 Following the passage of bill allowing beer to be sold at breweries during the 2017 portion of the session, the legislature passed SB-17 in 2018 allowing restaurants to sell alcohol beginning at 11am on Sundays.
 Restaurants with growing brunch crowds have been asking for such legislation for several years.
 The bill allows voters in each jurisdiction to approve the earlier alcohol hours.
 At the last minute, the legislature approved a bill, HB-65, allowing those with PTSD to use medical marijuana.
 However, the legislature failed to approve a bill, HB-645, that would actually allow the distribution of medical marijuana in the state; so it continues to be legal in Georgia, you just can’t buy it here.
 A bill to legalize recreational marijuana, SB-295, predictably failed, though the legislature did pass a resolution, HR-1363, formally asking the US Congress to re-schedule marijuana as a schedule II drug (it’s still a schedule I drug along with cocaine and heroin).
 The resolution asking Congress to de-schedule marijuana altogether failed.

 The good news is that the two most controversial bills failed to pass the House.
 SB-309 and SB-363 both sought to reduce voting time in Atlanta by 1 hour in order to conform with voting hours in the rest of the state.
 SB-363 went further and reduced voting time on Sundays, a significant voting day for black Americans.
-In a previous article we tried to give SB-309’s sponsor Josh McKoon the benefit of the doubt, but it’s difficult to see how reducing voting time in Atlanta instead of expanding voting time throughout Georgia isn’t just a ploy to minimize Democratic turnout.
+In a previous article we tried to give SB-309’s sponsor Josh McKoon the benefit of the doubt, but it’s difficult to see how reducing voting time in Atlanta instead of expanding voting time throughout Georgia is good policy.

 Legislation that would allow residents to register to vote in schools, SB-320, failed.
 Though this was part of the 2017 portion of the session, we’ll mention it here because it’s in the news: the resolution asking voters to establish a bi-partisan re-districting commission failed.
 This was designed to address gerrymandering, which the US Supreme Court is currently reviewing to determine if partisan gerrymandering is constitutional.
 Gerrymandering allows the party in power to establish voting districts that maximize votes for their party, which exacerbates partisanship and extreme politics since few districts are competitive; there is no incentive for politicians to moderate their stances since districts are designed to be won comfortably by one party.
 The legislature also failed to advance a bill, SB-403, that return Georgia to paper ballots, a measure designed to combat the potential for election hacking.
 Though, as we know, there is nothing stopping people from spreading fake news designed to swing elections.